django-hurricane/django-hurricane.github.io/basic-app.md

 python manage.py migrate
 ~~~

-Our repository contains a fixture in `src/apps/components/fixture.yaml`, you can download it from [<ins>**here**</ins>](https://github.com/django-hurricane/spacecrafts-demo/blob/1ec41396048baef501092ebf247b5d7450bed515/src/apps/components/fixtures/components.json).
+Our repository contains a fixture in `src/apps/components/fixture.json`, you can download it from [<ins>**here**</ins>](https://github.com/django-hurricane/spacecrafts-demo/blob/1ec41396048baef501092ebf247b5d7450bed515/src/apps/components/fixtures/components.json){:target="_blank"} and place it in `src/apps/components/fixture.json`.
 It allows you to load data to your database from the fixture file, that defines several model instances
 ~~~bash
 python manage.py loaddata components
 ~~~